NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 1. Enable running tests with code coverage
-   This is required so that code will be instrumented, but also to tell this plugin to include modules that have at least on of these properties enabled in the final report (or individual reports)
+   This is required so that code will be instrumented, but also to tell this plugin to include modules that have at least one of these properties enabled in the final report (or individual reports)

    ```groovy